projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 console's virtio device ID is ``3`` and can have from 1 to 16 ports.
 Each port has a pair of input and output virtqueues used to communicate information between the Front End (FE) and Back end (BE) drivers.
-Currently the size of each virtqueue is 64 (configurable in the source code).
+The size of each virtqueue is 64 (configurable in the source code).
 The FE driver will place empty buffers for incoming data onto the receiving virtqueue, and enqueue outgoing characters onto the transmitting virtqueue.